 Practicing yoga and working out in the gym can be done without altering your dietary habits.
 However, nutrition is often a part of the conversation.

 In the gym, changes in one’s diet are usually made with performance and appearance in mind.
 When you work out regularly, you benefit from whole foods that provide your body with energy in a sustainable way.
 If you exercise to lose weight, you may choose to eliminate certain foods from your diet.

 If you are trying to gain muscle, you may add additional sources of protein (e.g., protein bars or shakes).

 In yoga, nutrition is never brought up in a way that’s relevant to your skill or appearance.
-However, in order to benefit our mind, we need to nurture our body.
+However, in order to benefit our minds, we need to nurture our bodies.
 As a yogi, you are likely to seek out locally sourced, organic ingredients.